agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

    - Investing in agricultural projects
    - Paying for premium platform features

-### Land Tokenization
+### Fields Tokenization

-Convert your physical land assets into digital tokens:
+Convert your physical Fields assets into digital tokens:

-1. Navigate to "Blockchain" > "Land Tokens".
+1. Navigate to "Blockchain" > "Fields Tokens".
-2. Click "+ Tokenize Land".
+2. Click "+ Tokenize Fields".
-3. Select a registered field to tokenize.
+3. Select a registered Fields to tokenize.
 4. Complete the verification process:
    - Provide ownership documentation
-   - Verify field boundaries
+   - Verify Fields boundaries
    - Set tokenization parameters
 5. Review and confirm the tokenization details.
-6. Once approved, your land tokens will appear in your wallet.
+6. Once approved, your Fields tokens will appear in your wallet.
 7. You can now:
    - Hold tokens as digital assets
    - Sell full or fractional ownership